 By: Julie Byun, Technical Advisor, Global Livelihoods

-In August 2020, World Vision launched a year-long learning initiative to attain lessons from World Vision Rwanda’s (WVR) pilot use of (LMMS) technology in the monitoring and evaluations (M&E) of the Ultra-Poor Graduation (UPG) programmes.
+In August 2020, World Vision launched a year-long learning initiative to attain lessons from World Vision Rwanda’s (WVR) pilot use of Last Mile Mobile Solutions (LMMS) technology in the monitoring and evaluations (M&E) of the Ultra-Poor Graduation (UPG) programmes.
 Six months into the pilot, despite the COVID-19 pandemic and its subsequent challenges, the initiative has brought World Vision (WV) one step closer to how LMMS Solutions can be best used for UPG and where the technology adds the most value.

 According to Aimable Nsengiyumva, Resilience and Livelihoods Technical Programme Manager for World Vision Rwanda, “I was excited by the findings, which did a thorough job of containing key lessons that we need to consider for the next phases of UPG implementation and monitoring.”